Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 `Vardict <https://github.com/AstraZeneca-NGS/VarDict>`_ is a sensitive variant caller used for both tumor-only and tumor-normal variant calling.
 The results of `Vardict` variant calling are further post-filtered based on several criteria (`Vardict_filtering`_) to retrieve high-confidence variant calls.
-These high-confidence variant calls are the final list of variants uploaded to Scout or available in the Caesar VCF file.
+These high-confidence variant calls are the final list of variants uploaded to Scout or available in the delivered VCF file in Caesar.

 **Vardict_filtering**
 ^^^^^^^^^^^^^^^^^^^^^^